 When filing taxes, many people will take what is referred to as the standard deduction.
 This is an amount of money the IRS allows you to deduct from your income without having to itemize each deduction.
 For 2023, the standard deduction is $27,700 for joint filers and $13,850 for single filers.

 Taking the mortgage interest deduction on a personal residence requires itemizing your deductions, which means completing Schedule A of Form 1040.
 Schedule A allows you to list all of the individual deductions you are taking.

 You would generally only choose to itemize if your outlined deductions will exceed the standard deduction.
-A joint filer would need more than $25,900 in deductions to benefit from itemization and a single filer would need to have more than $12,950.
+A joint filer would need more than $27,700 in deductions to benefit from itemization, and a single filer would need more than $13,850.

 If your deductions do not exceed those thresholds, confirm with your tax advisor.
 You’ll probably be better off skipping itemization and opting for the standard deduction.